MicrosoftDocs/VBA-Docs/word/Concepts/Customizing-Word/displaying-a-custom-dialog-box-word.md

 ```

- **Note**  Use the  **Unload** method in an event procedure, such as the Click event procedure for a command button, to close a dialog box.
+ **Note** se the **Unload** method in an event procedure, such as the Click event procedure for a command button, to close a dialog box.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]